 Fund for Teachers encourages fellowship proposals that empower teachers to seek solutions to their own, genuine problems of practice and to also encourage students to become active changemakers in their own communities.

 HOW TO APPLY:

-The Fund for Teachers application process opens online at www.fundforteachers.org on October 1 and closes at 5 pm January 30.
+The Fund for Teachers application portal will open online October 1 at www.fundforteachers.org.
 The application is comprised of a coversheet signed by the applicant’s principal, the proposal, and an itemized budget of the proposed fellowship.

 - The teacher must be a full-time pre-K through 12th-grade teacher who spends at least 50% of his/her time directly providing instruction to students.

 - The teacher must be returning to the classroom in the consecutive school year.

 - The teacher must have at least three years’ experience as a pre-K through 12th-grade teacher at the end of the current school year.

 - School administrators or support staff that do not spend a minimum of 50% of his/her time in direction instruction to students are not eligible.

 - Individual teachers may apply for up to $5,000, and teacher teams may apply for up to $10,000 in grant funds.